Get back to nature with these woodland walks near Birmingham.

 1. Warley Woods

 Located in Smethwick, Warley Woods is a grade II listed park and its peaceful woods brimming with history and wildlife.
 Warley Woods has transformed immensely over the years as it went from being farmland to an estate and now a lovely public park filled with 10 different species of tree.
-It’s a tranquil place for woodland walks, especially draped in snow, and makes for a great escape from the Birmingham city centre.
+It’s a tranquil place for woodland walks, especially a floor draped in crunchy leaves, and makes for a great escape from the Birmingham city centre.
 These woods in Sandwell even feature an Edwardian fountain that has been restored, as well as a golf-course and a pavilion that includes a shop and café, which are perfect to pop into after a long walk in the woodland area.

 2. Moseley Bog and Joy’s Wood